 Our hope is that the actions taken will add up to impact beyond what any one entity could have achieved if working alone.

-In May 2012, the first version of the Road Map High School to College Completion action plan was completed.
+In May 2012, the first version of HS to College Completion Action Plan plan was completed.

 The plan was developed over the course of a year, eight work group meetings, and many presentations to other Road Map work groups and stakeholders.
 The seven Road Map school districts and four community colleges joined workforce development organizations, education funders and youth development organizations in actively participating in the effort.